© Christian Cassidy, 2023

 Construction started on a new and larger home for the Church of the Nazarene by Claydon Contracting Ltd. in 1950 and it hosted its first service under Pastor R. W. Coulter on Sunday, February 18, 1951.
 A more formal dedication was held on Sunday, April 1.

-On July 1, 1966, the church merged with a mission that conducted its services in Fort Garry.
-The joined congregation built a new building in Fort Richmond the following year and this property was soon vacated.
+The church merged with a mission that conducted its services in Fort Garry and held their first joint service on July 1, 1966.
+The congregation built a new building in Fort Richmond the following year and this property was soon vacated.
 It became home to Liberty Temple for a while.

-The Hindu Society of Manitoba was established in 1970 and met at members' homes until 1979 when they purchased this building to become the organization's cultural centre and Manitoba's first Hindu Temple.
+The Hindu Society of Manitoba was established in 1970 and met at members' homes until 1979 when they purchased this building to become Manitoba's first Hindu Temple and the organization's cultural centre.
 It opened on October 21, 1979 to coincide with Diwali.

 Related: